 Policy Background

-At the time of this document’s creation, no source energy or emissions intensity factors existed for fuel substitution measures.
+At the time of the creation of the Fuel Substitution Calculator, no source energy or emissions intensity factors existed for fuel substitution measures.
 It was necessary to develop the intensity factors and other relevant values based on available information, such as current GHG mandates and goals like as Senate Bill (SB) 350 and SB 100, and reasonable assumptions as to their implementation.
-The fuel substitution development team relied on values used by the CPUC’s Integrated Resources Planning (IRP) proceeding.
+The fuel substitution development team relied on values used by the 2022 Avoided Cost Calculator which developed its emissions factors based on the 2021 Preferred System Plan.

 Recent California legislation also influenced the technical guide development.
 SB 350 requires reducing greenhouse gas (GHG) emissions by 40% by 2030, including efforts to achieve at least 50% renewable energy procurement.
-SB 350 mandates are currently being implemented in the CPUC’s IRP proceeding (Rulemaking (R.)16-02-007).
 SB 100, approved on September 10, 2018, requires 100% of retail sales from GHG-free sources by 2045.
-The implementation of SB 100 is still in the early stages.

 Conceptual Framework